Jmurray1989/Green-Machine/README.md

 * https://github.com/Jmurray1989/Green-Machine

-For this project, local deployment was not required.

 To clone the website:

-* Select the Repository from the Github Dashboard.
+1. Select the Repository from the Github Dashboard.
-* Click on the "Clone or download" dropdown button which is located beside the Gitpod button to the right.
+2. Click on the "Clone or download" dropdown button which is located beside the Gitpod button to the right.
-* Click on the "clipboard icon" to the right to copy the web URL.
+3. Click on the "clipboard icon" to the right to copy the web URL.
-* Open your preferred Integrated Development Environment (IDE) and navigate to the terminal window.
+4. Open your preferred Integrated Development Environment (IDE) and navigate to the terminal window.
-* Change the directory to where you want to clone the repository too.
+5. Change the directory to where you want to clone the repository too.
-* Paste the Git URL copied from above and click "Ok". .
+6. Paste the Git URL copied from above and click "Ok". .

 ## Credits